huggingface/transformers/README.md

 python -m pytest -sv tests/
 ```

-# Content
+## Overview

-This package comprises the following classes that can be imported in Python and are detailed in the [Doc](#doc) section of this readme:
+This package comprises the following classes that can be imported in Python and are detailed in the [Doc](##doc) section of this readme:

 - Six PyTorch models (`torch.nn.Module`) for Bert with pre-trained weights:
   - `BertModel` - raw BERT Transformer model (**fully pre-trained**),
   - `BertForMaskedLM` - BERT Transformer with the pre-trained masked language modeling head on top (**fully pre-trained**),
   - `BertForNextSentencePrediction` - BERT Transformer with the pre-trained next sentence prediction classifier on top  (**fully pre-trained**),
-  - `BertForPretraining` - BERT Transformer with masked language modeling head and next sentence prediction classifier on top (**fully pre-trained**),
+  - `BertForPreTraining` - BERT Transformer with masked language modeling head and next sentence prediction classifier on top (**fully pre-trained**),
   - `BertForSequenceClassification` - BERT Transformer with a sequence classification head on top (BERT Transformer is **pre-trained**, the sequence classification head **is only initialized and has to be trained**),
   - `BertForQuestionAnswering` - BERT Transformer with a token classification head on top (BERT Transformer is **pre-trained**, the token classification head **is only initialized and has to be trained**).